hipstas/audio-tagging-toolkit/README.md

 ```
 >Note: Let me know if this dependency list is incomplete for your system: stephen.mclaughlin@utexas.edu

-Locate applause in single file:
+Locate applause in single file, with non-applause segments labeled "Speaker Name" and a 2-second buffer on either side of each transition:

 ```bash
 cd /path/to/audio-tagging-toolkit